mietek/halcyon-website/pages/index.md

 ### Support

+**Pre-release version.**  For updates, please sign up to the [Halcyon announcements list](http://eepurl.com/8KXr9), or follow <a href="https://twitter.com/halcyon_sh">@halcyon_sh</a>.

+The <a href="irc://chat.freenode.net/haskell-deployment">#haskell-deployment</a> IRC channel on [freenode](https://freenode.net/) is a good place to ask questions and find answers.

 Please report any problems with Halcyon on the [issue tracker](https://github.com/mietek/halcyon/issues/).
 There is a [separate issue tracker](https://github.com/mietek/halcyon-website/issues/) for problems with the documentation.

-The <a href="irc://chat.freenode.net/haskell-deployment">#haskell-deployment</a> IRC channel on [freenode](https://freenode.net/) is a good place to ask questions and find answers.

 Need commercial support?
 Contact the [author](#about) directly.